White Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

+- Chicago has a record of 22-42 in games where bookmakers have it as underdogs of at least +100 on the moneyline.

+- The White Sox have an implied victory probability of 50% according to the moneyline set for this matchup.

-- Chicago and its opponents have hit the over in 49 of its 113 games with a total this season.
+- Chicago's games have gone over the total in 49 of its 114 chances.

-- The White Sox have posted a record of 7-6-0 against the spread this season.
+- The White Sox are 7-6-0 against the spread in their 13 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!